camunda/camunda-docs-manual/content/user-guide/cycle/index.md

 {{< img src="img/cycle-start-page-view.png" title="Cycle Dashboard" >}}

-Although business and IT use different BPMN tools, the process models stay in sync: with camunda Cycle you can synchronize BPMN diagrams in the tool chain any time, for forward engineering as well as reverse engineering.
+Although business and IT use different BPMN tools, the process models stay in sync: with Camunda Cycle you can synchronize BPMN diagrams in the tool chain any time, for forward engineering as well as reverse engineering.
 By connecting and continuously synchronizing the process models in both environments, we keep business and IT aligned.
 This is what we call a full working BPM roundtrip.

 The typical use cases are: